 - The quickest and easiest option is to move the hub away from the router or other wireless devices like computers.
 Sometimes moving the hub just 1 foot away can resolve intermittent issues.

-- Install a range extender such as the SmartThings Outlet in between the troubled device and the hub or Spruce Controller.
+- Install a range extender (Add a range extender) in between the troubled device and the hub or Spruce Controller.

 - Change the Wi-Fi router channel.
 This is normally a pretty easy task if you are familiar with your router, however many of us have never considered trying to make a change like this.
 You will need to consult your router documentation to find the current channel and make the change.
 All of your Wi-Fi devices will change channel to maintain connection without any input from you.
 This is automatic for all devices.